 We market and sell our products primarily through our direct sales force.
 We generate our sales leads through a variety of focused marketing initiatives and referrals from our extensive referral network of 401(k) advisors, benefits administrators, insurance brokers, third-party administrators and HR consultants.
-We derive revenue from a client based on the solutions purchased by the client, the services provided to the client on those solutions and the number of client employees for whom those services are provided.
+We derive revenue from a client based on the solutions purchased by the client, the number of client employees and the amount, type and timing of services provided in respect of those client employees.
 Our revenue retention rate was greater than 92% in each of fiscal 2012 and 2013.
-Our total revenue increased from \$55.1 million in fiscal

-2012 to \$77.3 million in fiscal 2013, representing a 40% year-over-year increase, while our recurring revenues increased from \$52.5 million in fiscal 2012 to \$72.8 million in fiscal 2013, representing a 39% year-over-year increase.
+Our total revenue increased from \$55.1 million in fiscal 2012 to \$77.3 million in fiscal 2013, representing a 40% year-over-year increase, while our recurring revenues increased from \$52.5 million in fiscal 2012 to \$72.8 million in fiscal 2013, representing a 39% year-over-year increase.
 Our recurring revenue model provides significant visibility into our future operating results.